Events

 beforeToggle: function(trigger, element, isExpanded) {

-// Example: add a fade animation before toggling
+// Example: Add a fade animation before toggling

-element.style.transition = 'opacity 0.2s'; element.style.opacity = 0.7;
+element.style.transition = 'opacity 0.2s';

 }